Krupen/FabulousFilter/README.md

 ```

 * ### Callback (Optional)
-This paramter is used to get callback from `AAH_FabulousFragment` to the component that called it:
+This parameter is used to get callback from `AAH_FabulousFragment` to the component that called it:
 ```
 setCallbacks((Callbacks) getActivity());
 ```